smat-dev/jinni/README.md

     *   Uses a system based on `.gitignore` syntax (`pathspec` library's `gitwildmatch`).
     *   Automatically loads `.gitignore` files from the project root downward.
 These exclusions can be overridden by rules in `.contextfiles`.
     *   Supports hierarchical configuration using `.contextfiles` placed within your project directories.
 Rules are applied dynamically based on the file/directory being processed.
-    *   **Matching Behavior:** Patterns match against the path relative to the **target directory** being processed (or the project root if no specific target is given).
-For example, if targeting `src/`, a rule `!app.py` in `src/.contextfiles` will match `app.py`.
+    *   **Matching Behavior:** Patterns match against the path relative to the **target directory** being processed.
 Output paths remain relative to the original project root.
+    *   **Rule Root Behavior:** Each target has its own rule root:
+        *   Targets within the project root (or CWD) use the project root/CWD as their rule root
+        *   External targets use themselves as their rule root, ensuring self-contained rule sets
     *   **Overrides:** Supports `--overrides` (CLI) or `rules` (MCP) to use a specific set of rules exclusively.
 When overrides are active, both built-in default rules and any `.contextfiles` are ignored.
 Path matching for overrides is still relative to the target directory.
     *   **Explicit Target Inclusion:** Files explicitly provided as targets are always included (bypassing rule checks, but not binary/size checks).
-Directories explicitly provided as targets are always entered, and rule discovery/matching then proceeds relative to that target directory.
    *   **Customizable Configuration (`.contextfiles` / Overrides):**
         *   Define precisely which files/directories to include or exclude using `.gitignore`-style patterns applied to the **relative path**.
         *   Patterns starting with `!` negate the match (an exclusion pattern).
 (See Configuration section below).